*Glossary entries are sourced from 1 unless otherwise numbered.

 The FPL is a combination of the defined flood levels (derived from significant historical flood events or floods of specific annual exceedance probabilities) and freeboards selected for floodplain management purposes, as determined in management studies and incorporated in management plans.

-Land susceptible to flooding by the probable maximum flood event.
+Land susceptible to flooding by the probably maximum flood event.
 Flood-prone land is synonymous with the floodplain.
 Floodplain management plans should encompass all flood-prone land rather than being restricted to areas affected by defined flood events.